 Pedigree is often an indicator of quality and Merton Pride has an excellent one - it is related to the well-known English Williams pear, crossed with a Belgian variety of good repute called Glou Morceau.
 The result is undoubtedly one of the best quality English pears available, notable for its juicy buttery flesh.

 Be sure to pick the fruits whilst they are still fairly hard, and then ripen indoors.

-Please fill in the details below and we will let you know when Merton Pride pear trees are back in stock.
+Fill in the form below and we will notify you when Merton Pride pear trees is back in stock.

 Merton Pride is a triploid variety - which is fairly unusual amongst pears.
 As with triploid apples, this is reflected in its fairly vigorous growth and above average disease resistance, but it is also unable to pollinate other pears.
 It needs another pear tree nearby for pollination, Conference is a good choice for this purpose.

 Although developed in England and with a part-English ancestry, Merton Pride has both the flavour and growing requirements of the top French pears.
 It is best grown in the south and east of England, in a warm sunny spot and on good soil - if you can provide these conditions then you should be rewarded with high quality pears.

 Merton Pride is quite difficult to propagate in the nursery and is usually only available on the more vigorous rootstocks.